Railway-Op-Sim/RailOSConsist/README.md

 ## Contributing

 The software is built using Rust, a memory-safe compiled programming language.
-All code is contained within [`src/main.rs`](./src/main.rs).
+The source code is available on the [GitHub Repository](https://github.com/Railway-Op-Sim/RailOSConsist).
+All code is contained within the `src/main.rs` file.

 ### Data

 Country data is stored within the `data` directory, the information is kept in JSON files held in directories named in lower case from the ISO-2 country code for that country.
-For example the Class 139 Diesel Multiple Unit from the UK can be found in `railosconsist/data/gb/diesel_multiple_units.json`:
+For example the Class 139 Diesel Multiple Unit from the UK can be found in `data/gb/diesel_multiple_units.json`:

 ```json
 {